Louisiana Highway 93: Sunset to Arnaudville

 Just north of Cankton, LA 93 curves to the northeast at a junction with LA 356 and proceeds into the town of Sunset, gaining the local name of Sunset Strip.
 The route turns east briefly onto Napoleon Avenue and runs concurrent with LA 182.
-Within in a short distance, LA 93 turns northeast again onto Duffy Avenue, an undivided four-lane highway with a center turning lane.
+Within a short distance, LA 93 turns northeast again onto Duffy Avenue, an undivided four-lane highway with a center turning lane.
 It then crosses into the adjacent town of Grand Coteau and passes through a diamond interchange with the concurrent I-49/US 167 at exit 11.
 The interstate provides another connection to Lafayette as well as the city of Opelousas.
 Now traveling along Martin Luther King Drive, LA 93 returns to two-lane capacity and makes a sharp turn to the southeast through Grand Coteau.

 Heading eastward from the small town, LA 93 crosses Bayou Fusilier into St. Martin Parish.
 The highway then parallels the bayou (and the parish line) for about 3 mi before reaching its terminus at a T-intersection with LA 31 in Arnaudville.
 From this junction, LA 31 heads north on Faculty Street into the town and south on Neblet Street along Bayou Teche toward Breaux Bridge.